Race of the Century (horse racing)

 The Race of the Century was the name given to a 1986 W. S. Cox Plate, a thoroughbred horse race in held in Melbourne, Australia, between two New Zealand racehorses of the 1980s.

 The W. S. Cox Plate, held annually at Melbourne's Moonee Valley Racecourse, is one of the most significant races on the Australian calendar.
 It considered to be the weight-for-age championship of Australia and New Zealand.
-The race had been won by some of the great thoroughbreds of Australasian turf since its inception in 1922, including Phar Lap, Tulloch and Kingston Town.
+The race had been won by some of the great thoroughbreds of Australasian turf since its inception in 1922, including Phar Lap, Tulloch, Kingston Town and Winx.

 The race centred on the encounter between Our Waverley Star and Bonecrusher.

 Bonecrusher was a New Zealand champion, having won most of the three-year-old classics, including the New Zealand Derby.
 His form continued in Australia, where he won the Tancred Stakes, the AJC Derby, the Underwood Stakes and the Caulfield Stakes.

 In turn, Our Waverley Star had been winning almost all his races in New Zealand in the lead-up to the Cox Plate.
 He had won their previous encounter on 23 August at Ellerslie in the 1200m Admiralty Handicap when Bonecrusher was third.